goliatone/nikko/README.md

 install
 publish

-Commands should have a post hook, chain.
+* Commands should have a post hook, chain.
 If we create new, we should build after.
+* Commands should be installable via `npm`.

 nikko:
 - It should load configuration.